johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

     eg: The only phenomena that our best instruments can detect at stellar distances are 1) extremely bright objects 2) a few things that obscure these objects 3) the effects of certain types of knowledge designed for communication (lasers/radio transmitters etc)

 - Using knowledge to sustain life is not unique to humans; but is the basic method which cells use to stay alive.
 DNA is a coded description of knowledge of ancestral environments.
-The difference is what kind of knowledge they use (explanatory vs rule-of-thumb) and how its created (conjecture and criticism vs variation and selection of genes)
+The difference is what kind of knowledge they use (explanatory vs rule-of-thumb) and how its created (conjecture and criticism vs variation and selection of genes).

 - Humans are Universal Constructors: factories for transforming anything into anything.

 - Why should only one adaptation (human intelligence, problem solving, knowledge creation) out of the trillions that have been tried have unlimited reach?

-- There cannot be intelligence in forms we cant conceive (contra to Martin Reese's claims) If there were some thing that we were qualitatively unable to understand this would be a claim that the world is not explicable and is the same as an appeal to the supernatural.
+- There cannot be intelligence in forms we cant conceive (contra to Martin Reese's claims).
+If there were some thing that we were qualitatively unable to understand this would be a claim that the world is not explicable and is the same as an appeal to the supernatural.

 - Minimum needed to affect change in the Universe is matter, energy and access evidence: the information needed to test scientific theories.

 - Access to evidence: As far we know all the constants of nature can be measured here and every fundamental law can be tested here.
 So everything needed for open-ended knowledge creation is available in the earths biosphere.
-Not one is the Universe full of evidence, it is full of the same evidence everywhere.
-All people in the Universe face the opportunities.
+Not only is the Universe full of evidence, it is full of the same evidence everywhere.
+All people in the Universe face the same opportunities.

 - In the Universe at large knowledge-friendliness is the rule, not the exception.
 Or person-friendliness to people who have the relevant knowledge; Death is the rule for people who do not.